-The exact foods different penguin species take depends on their range, bill size and shape, foraging behavior and other factors, but the most common foods include:
+Penguins are carnivores with piscivorous diets, getting all their food from the sea and relying on clean, healthy seas for rich sources of nutritious prey.
+The exact foods different penguin species take depends on their range, bill size and shape, foraging behavior, and other factors, but the most common foods include:

-- Fish: Silverfish, lantern fish, sprats, pilchards, mullets, anchovies, sardines, cod, opal fish and other small fish are the majority of most penguins' diets and healthy populations of these species are essential for penguins to thrive.
+- Fish: Silverfish, lantern fish, sprats, pilchards, mullets, anchovies, sardines, cod, opal fish, and other small fish are the majority of most penguins' diets.
+Healthy populations of these types of fish are essential for penguins to thrive.

 - Crustaceans: Smaller penguins may eat large quantities of krill, and other crustaceans such as shrimp and crabs make up small parts of some penguins' diets.

 - Cephalopods: Occasional squid and cuttlefish make up a small part of some penguins' diets, particularly larger penguin species that are able to dive deeper while foraging.

 Many penguins are opportunistic feeders and will sample a wide variety of different prey.
 They will adapt their feeding patterns to match what foods are most widely and easily available at different times of the year and in different parts of their range.